 Simone Leigh's work looks more polished and coherent, but she, too, is trying things out.
 She works in clay with "atmospheric firings," which she says allows colors and textures to find their own way.
 The ceramics, suspended by strings, range in surface from smooth to mottled blue.
 They make me think of everything from sheep and flowers to seed cases and clenched teeth.
 They happen to represent cowrie shells, famously used in West Africa as money or ornament.
 African American history also defines a jug bearing a threatening lock and dried tobacco leaves.

-If Patton's marks make me think of "Scratch," the title for artists in residence a few years back, Leigh makes me think of a more recent version, "Usable Pasts."
+If Patton's marks make me think of "Scratch," the title for artists in residence a few years back, Leigh makes me think of more recent versions, in "Usable Pasts," "Everything, Everyday," and "Tenses."
 The Studio Museum has given space to emerging artists for more than a decade.
 That began before the fixation on celebrity, youth, and "generationals" grew numbing—not to mention mostly a matter of money.
 Maybe Leigh's themes feel a bit recycled, and one last work, a collaboration with Liz Magic Laser, is a bit apart.
 The video is as seductive as a women in a black dress (Alicia Hall Moran, an opera singer), who pours out her feelings in something between tears, confession, and song.
 As the camera pulls back, a private chamber gives way to an ornate chandelier and tiered seating, at once intimacy and theater.

 When Lyle Ashton Harris calls his photographs "Self/Portrait," he offers alternatives.
 I headed straight for the portraits.
 How could I resist Shirin Neshat, the hypnotic video artist whom I have "friended" but never met, or Cindy Sherman as just plain Cindy Sherman herself?
 How could I resist learning that Harris knows both Tony Kushner, the playwright, and Robert Storr, the powerful critic and curator, especially when each comes across as one of the guys?
 Somehow he is equally at home with Al Sharpton in Harlem, with a figure of gay night life known only as Mystery, and with a man in Ghana, where Harris puts in part of the year.
 Others, however, will look first for the self, to find out who this Bronx-born photographer really is.